 Business loans are credit facilities that are intended to financially help your company to operate smoothly and make progress to achieve your business goals.
-They can also be applied for to help finance a startup.
+They can come in the form of either a lump sum or ongoing line of credit.
+You're able to use the funds however you need, as long as it is for business purposes.
+Business loans can be secured or unsecured and they can also be applied for to help finance a startup.
 Business loans are provided by banks and other alternative lenders.

 Choosing the right type of loan is the first step to getting the right loan for your business.
 There are many types of business loans catering to the different needs of your company.
 It is important that you know exactly the type of loan that you plan to obtain so that you’ll get the full benefit of the loan.

 - Business overdraft.
-This type of finance is usually taken out by smaller businesses or those with fluctating cash flow.
-It's designed to finance the day-to-day cash needs of a business and are lent by banks and credit unions, as they're tied to a business bank account.
+This type of finance is usually taken out by smaller businesses or those with fluctuating cash flow.
+It's designed to finance the day-to-day cash needs of a business and is lent by banks and credit unions, as they're tied to a business bank account.

 - Business line of credit.
 Similar to a business overdraft, this finance gives businesses additional funds as and when they need it.
 The difference is this finance is usually secured by a mortgage or a personal guarantee.